 Other cultural resource projects completed in the nominated parcels include historic overviews and paleontological reviews; cemetery and historic sites surveys; historic bridges; phase I projects for recreation areas and trails; and site evaluation, mitigations, and monitoring projects.
-Only 1 cultural resource evaluation project has been conducted; none of the 9 sites have been completely evaluated for eligibility to the National Register of Historic Places.
+Three of the known cultural resources have been evaluated for eligibility to the National Register of Historic Places.

-Of the 12 cultural resources located within the 1 parcel (3U, 19.62 acres) that contained recorded cultural resources, there are a total of 10 cultural sites and 2 isolated cultural finds.
-Of the 2 isolated finds both are prehistoric in nature.
-Of the cultural sites 8 are prehistoric archeological sites (pre-European contact), 1 is both prehistoric and historic, and 1 site is historic (post European contact).
+Of the 5 cultural resources located within the two lease parcel (NDM-79010-AU, NDM-97300-38) that contained recorded cultural resources, there are a total of 4 cultural sites and 1 site lead.
+All four sites are prehistoric archeological lithic sites (pre-European contact), and the 1 site lead is historic (post European contact).